-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED JUNE 30, 2020
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED JUNE 30, 2021

-Net change in fund balances - total governmental funds \$ (11,255,829) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-Capital asset additions Current year depreciation Total \$ 4,556,793 (2,251,881) .
-2,304,912 Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the governmental funds.
-Property taxes Earnings on investments Other local revenues Intergovernmental Total 192,702 15,135 35,280 (66,671) 176,446 Repayment of bond and lease-purchase principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities on the statement of net position.
-Principal payments during the year were: Bonds Lease-purchase obligations Total 1,220,000 91,272 - 1,311,272 In the statement of activities, interest is accrued on outstanding bonds, whereas in governmental funds, an interest expenditure is reported when due: Decrease in accrued interest payable Amortization of bond premiums Amortization of deferred charges Total 44,897 142,302 (87,794) 99,405 Contractually required pension contributions are reported as expenditures in governmental funds; however, the statement of activities reports these amounts as deferred outflows.
-3,168,424 Except for amounts reported as deferred inflows/outflows, changes in the net pension liability are reported as pension expense in the statement of activities.
-(6,164,945) Contractually required OPEB contributions are reported as expenditures in governmental funds; however, the statement of activities reports these amounts as deferred outflows.
-74,683 Except for amounts reported as deferred inflows/outflows, changes in the net OPEB liability/asset are reported as OPEB expense in the statement of activities.
-741,990 Some expenses reported in the statement of activities, such as compensated absences, do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
-(107,290) Change in net position of governmental activities \$ (9,650,932)
+Net change in fund balances - total governmental funds \$ 87,031,698 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets are allocated over their estimated useful lives as depreciation expense.
+Capital asset additions Current year depreciation \$ 3,747,103 (2,371,901) Total (,;;;;;;)) - 1,375,202 The net effect of various miscellaneous transactions involving capital assets (i.e., sales, disposals, trade-ins, and donations) is to decrease net position.
+(22,059) Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
+Property taxes (14,938) Earnings on investments Miscellaneous revenue 2,713 (35,280) Intergovernmental 31,418 Total (16,087) Repayment of bond and lease-purchase principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities on the statement of net position.
+1,552,765 Issuance of bond anticipation notes and lease-purchase agreement obligations are recorded as other financing sources in the funds; however, in the statement of activities, they are not reported as other financing sources as they increase liabilities on the statement of net position.
+(81,173,858) In the statement of activities, interest is accrued on outstanding bonds, whereas in governmental funds, an interest expenditure is reported when due.
+The following items resulted in additional interest being reported in the statement of activities: (Increase) decrease in accrued interest payable (7,640) Amortization of bond premiums 142,302 Amortization of deferred charges Total (87,794) - 46,868 Contractually required contributions are reported as expenditures in governmental funds; however, the statement of net position reports these amounts as deferred outflows.
+Pension 3,201,548 OPEB 86,285 - Total 3,287,833 Except for amounts reported as deferred inflows/outflows, changes in the net pension/OPEB liability/asset are reported as pension/OPEB expense in the statement of activities.
+Pension (5,074,039) OPEB Total 251,411 - (4,822,628) 10001 (7,022,028) Some expenses reported in the statement of activities, such as compensated absences, do not require the use of current financial resources and therefore are not reported as expenditures the governmental funds.
+28,968 Change in net position of governmental activities \$ 7,288,702

-STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL (NON-GAAP BUDGETARY BASIS) GENERAL FUND FOR THE FISCAL YEAR ENDED JUNE 30, 2020
+STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL (NON-GAAP BUDGETARY BASIS) GENERAL FUND FOR THE FISCAL YEAR ENDED JUNE 30, 2021